siyuzhou/Swarms/README.md

 *_time.npy: Time steps(dt)
 *_timeseries.npy: N_STEPS x N x D tensor

-N: No. of Boids + No. of Vicseks + No. of obstacles
+N: Goal + No. of obstacles + No. of Boids + No. of Vicseks
 D: State vector in form of (position, velocity)

 ## Edge types